akhmelevtsov/DemoRentalRepairsWebAPI/README.md

 ## Domain Model

-The domain model contains DDD artifacts and domain-level validations built with the Fluent Validation library.
+The domain model contains DDD classes, domain-level enumerations and validations built with the Fluent Validation library.
+The domain logic supports a simple workflow scenario:

+1 Property manager (superintendent) registers a rental property 2 Tenant registers himself with the rental property 3.Tenant submits a service request
+4.Superintendent either declines the request or assignes a service worker and schedules the service date 5.Worker either completes the request or rejects the work order
+6. If the request is rejected, superintendent re-schedules it
+7. If the request is done, superintendent closes it

+The participants are notified by emails on any service request status change

 ## Core Services

-Provide application services abstracted from a specific implementation.
-For example, each workflow change can be initiated by an authorized user and also be stored in some repository
+Provide application services abstracted from a specific service implementation:

+ - repository service to store service request status and participants' data
+ - notification service to notify participants on every service request status change
+ - user identity service to abstract working with identity/authorization

 ## Infrastructure

-Provides implementation for core interfaces.
-For example, there are few implementations for the repository interface :In-Memory for testing,  Enitiy Framework Core, Mongo DB, Azure Cosmos DB.
+Provides implementations for core interfaces.

+Repository services:
+- In memory (POCO classes)
+- SQL server with EF core
+- Mongo DB
+- Cosmos DB with Mongo DB API
+- Azure Table Storage with Table API

+Identity services:

+- Asp.Net Core Identity
+- Azure AD B2C

+Notification Services:

+- Dummy service for turning notifications off
+- Slurper Email service for debugging emails
+- Azure SendGrid

 ## ASP.NET Core MVC application